Honda Acty: Complete Guide

 - Honda build quality: Fit and finish are a step above most competitors.
 The Acty feels like a Honda in the best ways.

-- Ride quality: The mid-engine placement and Honda's suspension tuning give the Acty a noticeably smoother ride — a real factor if you're considering daily driving a kei truck.
+- Ride quality: The mid engine placement and Honda's suspension tuning give the Acty a noticeably smoother ride, which is a real factor if you're considering daily driving a kei truck.

 Cons